 New Jersey is a place of both great challenges and great opportunities.
 Journalists, academics, philanthropists and community leaders are joining together to make the state a model for the future of news.

 We launched News Voices: New Jersey in 2015 to bring together communities and newsrooms to tackle problems in cities and neighborhoods throughout the Garden State.
 We started with community-engagement initiatives in four communities — Asbury Park, Atlantic City, Morristown and New Brunswick — with plans to expand to Camden and Newark in 2017.

 Hundreds of people, including journalists, community members, activists, students, faith leaders, union workers and artists, have come together at our events to discuss pressing local issues and ways that they can collaborate to tell stories with impact.

 Our work is ongoing.
-We’re taking what we’ve learned at our forums and are teaming up with local residents and newsrooms to find ways to tell stories that matter.
-Some of these partnerships include organizing local forums, training student journalists to work with the community or launching collaborative storytelling projects, with each project designed to address local concerns.
+We’re taking what we’ve learned in each community and teaming up with local residents and newsrooms to find ways to tell stories that matter.
+Some of these partnerships include organizing local forums, training student journalists to work with the community or launching collaborative storytelling projects around local concerns.

 Funding the future of news in New Jersey

 Right now we have a once-in-a-lifetime opportunity to do just that.

 New Jersey — perhaps more than any other state — needs these kinds of resources to to serve community needs.
-At Free Press, we’re campaigning to ensure that a significant portion of the auction proceeds is invested in a trust fund devoted to serving community-information needs.
+At Free Press, we’re campaigning to ensure that a significant portion of the auction proceeds is invested in a public fund that could support local projects for decades.

-Turning the auction into a public trust fund will require action from the state legislature and the governor.
+Creating a public fund to support community-information needs will require action from the state legislature and the governor.
 That won’t happen without public involvement and pressure.
 We have a real shot at securing these funds, but only if we act now.

-We’re traveling across the state to gather input on what the trust should look like and what kinds of projects it could support.
+We’re traveling across the state to gather input on what the fund should look like and what kinds of projects it could support.
 Public input is crucial: Join us in transforming local journalism and local communities: Tell state lawmakers to fix the local news crisis.